FitzwilliamMuseum/feast-and-fast/_discover/pineapple.md

   </div>
 </figure>

-Step 6: take 3 toothpicks and carefully push them halfway into the stump of the crown
+Step 7: retrieve the frozen ice cream mould and glass salver from the freezer and open the mould, using a teacloth to protect your hands from ice-burn!